-Yes, Meghan was awarded just $1.35 in her suit against a British tabloid.
+Yes, Meghan was awarded just $1.35 in her privacy suit against a British tabloid.
 But that’s only part of the story.

 If the case sets no legal precedent, Green said, it has “immense cultural and media significance.”

 The newspaper chose to fight a weak case, despite the legal problems.
-“This could only be because they had a non-legal objective,” Green said.
+“This could only be because they had a nonlegal objective,” Green said.
 “But also important was that Markle decided to press her case, instead of letting it go like other royals would have done.
 In this way, the case could be a turning point.”

 Analysts said that for the payout, Meghan’s team would have sought to recoup the profits that the tabloid made from printing her letter, which violated her copyright.